Jeremy Pena Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.2 K/9, the fourth-best in the league.
+- The pitching staff for the Rangers has a collective 9.9 K/9, the fourth-best in MLB.

-- The Rangers have a 3.80 team ERA that ranks eighth among all MLB pitching staffs.
+- The Rangers' 4.06 team ERA ranks 11th among all MLB pitching staffs.

-- The Rangers give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Rangers pitchers combine to give up 12 home runs (0.9 per game), the fifth-fewest in baseball.

-- Gray (1-1) takes the mound for the Rangers to make his third start of the season.
+- Heaney (1-1) pitches for the Rangers to make his third start this season.

-- The right-hander last pitched on Sunday against the Chicago Cubs, when he tossed 5 2/3 innings, allowing two earned runs while giving up six hits.
+- In his last time out on Tuesday, the lefty threw five innings against the Kansas City Royals, giving up no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.